 Today, most of the prayers being said are by those hoping for clear weather while they attempt to hike up Snowdon, Wales’ highest mountain.
 Of course, if the weather isn’t favorable in one of the UK’s most rugged ranges, then the charming cafes of Betws-y-Coed offers a more gentle alternative, including hot teas and more-ish welsh cakes slathered in butter and blackberry jam while you wait for the showers to pass.

-And let’s not forget about the woods.
+And let’s not forget about the woods that make this one of the best outdoor vacation destinations in Liverpool.
 Betws-y-Coed is ensconced in the lush Gwydyr Forest, which has emerald ferns and lichen-plastered oaks watered in part by the three rivers that unite at this picturesque spot in the landscape.